 Individual frittatas are great to keep in the fridge for a quick snack or breakfast on the go.
 Feel free to switch up the vegetables, or use sausage instead of bacon.
 Make a batch today.

 Start by sauteing the bacon and mushrooms together.
-Feel free to add a other veggies too.
+Feel free to add a other vegetables too.
 I dad a few spears of leftover asparagus in the fridge so I tossed them in.
-You'll need about a cup of cooked bacon and veggies in all.
+You'll need about a cup of cooked bacon and vegetables in all.

 Drain the bacon mixture well.